Upanshi-Mittal/Dreamscape/README.md

-# ✒️ InkHive
+# Dreamscape

-InkHive is a modern blogging platform where users can share their thoughts, stories, and ideas in a clean, elegant interface.
+Dreamscape is a modern blogging platform where users can share their thoughts, stories, and ideas in a clean, elegant interface.
 It supports **user authentication**, **likes**, and **comments**, making it a small but complete social blogging experience.

 ---

 ## 🚀 Features
-- **User Authentication** – Secure login and signup.
+- **User Authentication** – Secure login and signup using JWT.
-- **Create & Manage Blogs** – Write and publish blogs easily.
+- **Create & Manage Blogs** – Write and publish blogs easily and also can upload images using multer.
 - **Like System** – Appreciate posts with a ❤️.
 - **Comment Section** – Start discussions and share opinions.
-- **Responsive Design** – Works beautifully on desktop and mobile.
 - **Interactive UI** – Smooth animations and hover effects.

 ---